blongden73/macrame/_posts/2020-06-08-natalia-elichirigoity.md

     But her deep, true love for letters came later, almost by accident.
 And here’s where the serendipity comes into play.

-    **While traveling through California on a dream journey,** Natalia's laptop broke down and she had to make a stop at the Apple Store.
+    **While traveling through California on a dream journey,** fate struck.
+Natalia's laptop broke down and she had to make a stop at the Apple Store.
 And as she was waiting for tech support, she struck up a conversation about life with another customer.

-    **The stranger, a lettering artist, showed Natalia her work** and suddenly, everything changed.
-As she shared her artwork, Natalia remembers being entranced by the beautiful letters.
+    **The stranger showed Natalia her work** and suddenly, everything changed.
+The woman was a lettering artist.
+And as she shared her artwork, Natalia remembers being entranced by the beautiful letters.

-    **And that's how she found her calling at an Apple Store in the middle of California.** “Typography involves design but also illustration and letters.
-The perfect mix!
+    **And that's how she found her calling at an Apple Store in the middle of California.** “It was design but also illustration and letters.
+Lettering was the perfect mix!
 And that's when it hit me: this is what I want to do."

     She started doing courses in this art in Argentina and the United States and **her career in lettering was off and running.**